 The attorneys at Varghese Summersett PLLC have handled appeals in state and federal court.
-Three of our attorneys are also Board Certified in Criminal Law, a designation that less than 1% of attorneys in Texas hold.
+Four of our attorneys are also Board Certified in Criminal Law, a designation that less than 1 percent of attorneys in Texas hold.
 This makes them experts in criminal law and particularly suited to handle criminal appeals.

 What makes a criminal appeal successful?

-A successful appeal is often a matter of throughly investigating the trial record and preparing convincing arguments to the court of appeals showing error in the trial courts decisions or actions.
+A successful appeal is often a matter of thoroughly investigating the trial record and preparing convincing arguments to the court of appeals showing error in the trial courts decisions or actions.